 The Office of Multicultural Affairs is dedicated to coordinating and implementing comprehensive educational, cultural, and social programs designed to emphasize inclusiveness, while promoting intercultural dialogue, awareness, and respect for diversity.

 All Rice students are admitted free to all home sporting events by presenting their valid Rice ID.
-Visit the Rice Owls website for sports schedules and more information.
+Download the Rice Owls Mobile App, Enroll to the new Athletics Canvas page, and visit the Rice Owls website for sports schedules, notification updates, and more information!

 Gibbs Recreation and Wellness Center